AvacadoWizard120/AvacadoWizard120/README.md

 - 👋 Hi, I’m @AvacadoWizard120
 - 👀 I’m interested in game design and writing code with lots of variables
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently brushing up on my Java
-- 💞️ I’m looking to collaborate on my Minecraft server website
+- 💞️ I’m looking to collaborate on ANYTHING
 - 📫 How to reach me ...
 Discord: ConfusingFool93#8754

 <!---